obsproject/obs-studio/README.rst

   OBS Studio is software designed for capturing, compositing, encoding, recording, and streaming video content, efficiently.

-  It's distributed under the GNU General Public License v2 - see the accompanying COPYING file for more details.
+  It's distributed under the GNU General Public License v2 (or any later version) - see the accompanying COPYING file for more details.

 Quick Links
 -----------